 We found 5 ear, nose and throat specialists who accept Coventry Bronze $15 Copay OAHMO near Wheeling, WV.

-Dr. Wilfredo Tiu practices otolaryngology (ear, nose, and throat).
-He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-He graduated from the University of Santo Tomas Faculty of Medicine and Surgery.
+Dr. Wilfredo Tiu is a medical specialist in otolaryngology (ear, nose, and throat).
+He studied medicine at the University of Santo Tomas Faculty of Medicine and Surgery.
+He takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.

 Dr. Jeremy Tiu works as an otolaryngologist.
-He takes several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-Dr. Tiu is a graduate of West Virginia University School of Medicine.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Tiu honors.
+He graduated from West Virginia University School of Medicine.

 Conditions / Treatments

 Medicare Patient Gender

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include:

 - Ear problems - hearing loss, infections, tinnitus or ringing on the ears, balance disorders, trauma or fracture of the temporal bone, prominent or large ears (using 'ear pinning' plastic surgery)